 - Examples include policies on no deforestation, zero burning, and respecting human rights

 - Practice: The transparency and content of company disclosure regarding activities it undertakes, in order to actively progress towards its targets and implement its policies and commitments on the ground.

 - Examples include reported activities to monitor deforestation and to manage fires in concessions, and the percentage of the company’s supply traceable to mill and plantation/concession level.

 Levels of reporting

 The revised SPOTT indicator framework also places much more emphasis on assessing progress reported by companies in implementing individual commitments, differentiating between three levels of reporting on implementation.
-Within these new practice indicators, ZSL places greater weight on third-party-verified information, while still rewarding companies for self-reported progress.
+Within these new practice indicators, ZSL places greater weight on second- and third-party-verified information, while still rewarding companies for self-reported progress.
 This change in methodology was prompted by demand from stakeholders to increase SPOTT’s focus on implementation.